 Person (also referred to as Client or Human Beings) is the recipient of nursing care and may include individuals, patients, groups, families, and communities.

-Environment (or situation) is defined as the internal and external surrounds that affect the client.
+Environment (or situation) is defined as the internal and external surroundings that affect the client.
 It includes all positive or negative conditions that affect the patient, the physical environment, such as families, friends, and significant others, and the setting for where they go for their healthcare.

 Health is defined as the degree of wellness or well-being that the client experiences.
 It may have different meanings for each patient, the clinical setting, and the health care provider.